n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorybufferwindow.md

 ## Node parameters

--   **Session Key**: the key to use to store the memory in the workflow data.
+-   **Session Key**: Enter the key to use to store the memory in the workflow data.
--   **Context Window Length**: the number of previous interactions to consider for context.
+-   **Context Window Length**: Enter the number of previous interactions to consider for context.

 ## Templates and examples